ed-kung/CSUN-Econ-433/labs/lab03/README.md

     df2019_2 <- read.csv("IPUMS_ACS2019_CA_2.csv")
     df <- inner_join(df2019_1, df2019_2, by=c("YEAR","SERIAL","PERNUM"))

-    # Show the structure of the data
+    # Tabulate the education variable
-    str(df)
+    table(df$EDUCD)

 Note that the key variables are supplied to `inner_join` via the argument `by`, and the key variables are inputted as a list of variable names.
 (In R, `c(...)` creates a list of terms.)

 If you run the script, you should see that `df` has 38,0091 rows and 19 columns.
+The merge added 5 variables to the table.

 ## Assignment